simlu/xmonad/config.md

 # Description of [config](config/) files

+> Note that some files need to be merged with existing files (!)

 ## `.bashrc`
 * Additional terminal command
 - **Important:** You might need to prepend the changes to the file instead of overwriting